michelleg06/m-gonzalezamador.com/contact.md

 ---
 layout: default
 title: Contact
-image: map.svg
+image: Coffee-github.png
-caption: "A map of the British Isles with Oxford highlighted."
+caption: "A cup of coffee and a notepad."
 ---

 ## Get in touch